 - Email address

-Some people prefer to not provide referees until a later stage.
-If this is your preference, writing ‘Referees available upon request”, is sufficient.
+Some people prefer not to provide referees until a later stage.
+If this is your preference, writing ‘Referees available upon request” is sufficient.

 How Many Pages Should a Resume Be?

-With all the information above, it still doesn’t clearly answer the question.
+With all the information above, it still doesn’t answer the question.
 The most likely answer would be “a resume should be enough pages, but not too many.”
 But, for the majority of job seekers, 2-3 pages is more than enough.

 Even armed with this information, you might still need assistance.
 Someone who deals with this kind of area can easily give some much-needed resume writing help.

-These firms can focus on the detail, so you are free to focus on yourself, and find that new job you are looking for.
+These firms can focus on the detail, so you are free to focus on yourself and find that new job you are looking for.